Days Gone: Plot

-At the lab, Sarah reveals that she is working to cure the Freakers rather than destroy them.
-Deacon suggests they finish the cure at her new lab, but an increasingly paranoid Garret puts Sarah into protective custody.
-Garret, shown over time to be a religious fanatic, reveals that he believes other human factions are a bigger danger than the Freakers, and declares a holy war against all other camps.
-Deacon attempts to save Sarah but is foiled and arrested by Skizzo, who has joined the militia.
-A sympathetic officer Derrick Kouri (Phil Morris) defects from the militia and frees Deacon, who returns to Lost Lake.
-Lost Lake camp successfully defends against the militia attack, but Iron Mike is mortally wounded and dies shortly after.
-Deacon rallies the remaining members of the Lost Lake camp together with the members of Copeland's and Tuck/Alki's camps to retaliate against the militia by attacking their headquarters with a truck bomb.
+Back at Crater Lake, Sarah reveals that she is working to cure the Freakers rather than destroy them.
+Deacon suggests they finish the cure, but an increasingly paranoid Garret puts Sarah into protective custody.
+Garret, shown over time to be a religious fanatic, declares a holy war against all other camps.
+Deacon attempts to save Sarah but is caught and apprehended by Skizzo, who has joined the militia and lies that Deacon was banished from their last camp.
+Although Garret orders his execution, Deacon is spared and released by a sympathetic Kouri, who defects from the militia.
+Returning to Lost Lake just in time to assist in the defense against the militia's attack, Deacon finds a mortally wounded Iron Mike, who dies shortly after.
+Deacon rallies the remaining members of the Lost Lake camp and retaliates against the militia by attacking their headquarters with a truck bomb.
 Deacon kills Skizzo and Sarah poisons Garret, ending the militia.
+Deacon, Sarah, Boozer, and their friends settle at Lost Lake, while Lisa is revealed to have become a drifter collecting Freaker bounties.

-Deacon, Sarah, Boozer and their friends settle at Lost Lake.
-O'Brian contacts Deacon and reveals that NERO always knew about the virus's mutagenic effects, and that he himself is a mutated Freaker.
+Sometime later, O'Brian contacts Deacon for a face-to-face meeting and reveals that NERO always knew about the virus's mutagenic effects and that O'Brian himself is a Freaker, mutated but still in control of his thoughts and actions.
 He warns Deacon that NERO is coming and that nothing will stop them.